aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 const childTemplate: cfn_inc.CfnInclude = includedChildStack.includedTemplate;
 ```

-Now you can reference resources from `ChildStack` and modify them like any other included template:
+Now you can reference resources from `ChildStack`,
+and modify them like any other included template:

 ```typescript
 const cfnBucket = childTemplate.getResource('MyBucket') as s3.CfnBucket;